-A..
-Single-family detached dwellings are permitted as of right on any tract or lot of less than 3 acres, in accordance with the terms of this Part.

-B. On any tract or lot of less than 3 acres, uses other than single-family detached dwellings are permitted in accordance with the terms of Part 22, Traditional Neighborhood Development District, §1-2204.

-C. On any tract or lot of 3 acres or greater, the only uses permitted in the NLV District shall be as prescribed in §1-2207.
+- A. Single-family detached dwellings are permitted as of right on any tract or lot of less than 3 acres, in accordance with the terms of this Part.
+B. On any track or lot of less than 3 acres, uses other than single-family detached dwellings are permitted in accordance with the terms of Part - 22, Traditional Neighborhood Development District, §1-2204. - C. On any tract or lot of 3 acres or greater, the only uses permitted in the NLV-New London Village District shall be as prescribed in §1-2207.

+2. Permitted Accessory Uses
-A. Any use customarily accessory to a single-family detached dwelling.

-B. No-impact home occupation, subject to the provisions of §1-1413 of this Chapter.

-C. Accessory uses permitted under applicable provisions of Part 22 of this Chapter.
+- A. Any use customarily accessory to a single-family detached dwelling. - B. No-impact home occupation, subject to the provisions of §1-1413. - C. Accessory uses permitted under applicable provisions of Part 22 of this Chapter. - D. Residential room rental, in accordance with the terms of §1-141.

 3. Uses Permitted as Conditional Uses.

-Any of the following uses shall be permitted when approved as a conditional use by the Board of Supervisors, consistent with the terms of this Part, Part 22, and §1-2013 of this Chapter.
+Any of the following uses shall be permitted when approved as a conditional use by the Board of Supervisors, consistent with the terms of this Part, Part 22, and §1-2013.

-A. The proposed use of any tract for single-family detached dwellings in which the gross lot size of any lot is proposed to be in excess of 20,000 square feet.

-B. Any request to modify otherwise applicable provisions of this Part affecting historically significant structures, as provided in 1-905.K(3)(c).

-C. Any lot or lots proposing frontage solely on a private street or alley, private parking area, or private accessway interior to a tract, and containing no frontage on a public street.

-D. Uses permitted as conditional uses under the applicable provisions of Part 22 of this Chapter.
+- A. The proposed use of any tract for single-family detached dwellings in which the gross lot size of any lot is proposed to be in excess of 20,000 square feet. - B. Any request to modify otherwise applicable provisions of this Part affecting historically significant structures, as provided in §1-905.10.
+C. c. - C. Any lot or lots proposing frontage solely on a private street or Alley, private parking area, or private accessway interior to a tract, and containing no frontage on a public street. - D. Uses permitted as conditional uses under the applicable provisions of Part 22 of this Chapter. - E. Elder cottage housing unit, in accordance with the terms of §1-1440.

+4. Uses by Special Exception.
-A. Major home occupation, subject to the provisions of §1-1413 of this Chapter.

-B. Uses permitted as special exceptions under the applicable provisions of Part 22 of this Chapter.
+- A. Major home occupation, subject to the provisions of §1-1413. - B. Uses permitted as special exceptions under the applicable provisions of Part 22 of this Chapter.